vinid/SWEAT/README.rst

 Sliced Word Embeddings Association Test
 ========================================

 The Sliced Word Embedding Association Test (SWEAT) is a statistical measure of relative semantic polarization for pairs of textual corpora.
+SWEAT appears in the proceedings of EMNLP2021.

 The measure relies on aligned distributional representations for the elements of each corpora vocabulary, specifically aligned Word2Vec `gensim <https://radimrehurek.com/gensim/>`_ models such as those obtained through `TWEC <https://github.com/valedica/twec>`_ are assumed in this implementation.
 While any pair of Word2Vec models can be used, alignment is necessary to ensure that the two distributional representations are comparable.

 The SWEAT is an extension of the Word Embedding Association Test (WEAT) proposed by `Caliskan et al. (2017) <https://doi.org/10.1126/science.aal4230>`_: while the WEAT measured the comparative polarization for a **pair** of topical wordsets (e.g. *insects* and *flowers*) against a **pair** of attribute wordsets (e.g. *pleasant* and *unpleasant*) in a single-corpus distributional model (e.g. 1950 american newspaper articles) the SWEAT measures the relative polarization for a **single** topical wordset (e.g. *parenting*) against a pair of **stable** attribute wordsets (e.g. *positive* and *negative* sentiment valence) in a **pair** of aligned distributional models from two different corpora (e.g. r/childfree and r/BabyBumps).

+    @inproceedings{bianchi2021sweat,
+          title={SWEAT: Scoring Polarization of Topics across Different Corpora}, author={Federico Bianchi and Marco Marelli and Paolo Nicoli and Matteo Palmonari}, year={2021},
+          booktitle={EMNLP},
+    }

+`Link to the paper <https://arxiv.org/abs/2109.07231>~_

 Guide